Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Carousel at Fête des Tuileries| ©Jean-François Gornet

-It's like the fairground of your childhood, with trampolines, bumper cars and cotton candy.
-The small fairground fills a corner of the Jardin des Tuileries**, ending at the edge of the Place de la Concorde**.
-The fair takes place at the end of June and usually lasts a week, so if you are in Paris for 3 days or more, you should consider stopping by this fair for at least one day, and if it is at night in Paris, all the better.
+It's like the fairgrounds of your childhood, with trampolines, bumper cars and cotton candy.
+The small fairground fills a corner of the Jardin des Tuileries, ending at the edge of the Place de la Concorde.
+The fair takes place at the end of June and usually lasts a week, so if you are in Paris for 3 days or more, you should consider stopping by this fair for at least one day, and if it's at night in Paris, all the better.

 There are lots of scary rides, fun games and many pop-up restaurants serving fast French grilled food.
 A great place to visit if you are traveling with kids to Paris small.
-There are even several rides reminiscent of Disneyland Paris attractions).
+There are even several attractions reminiscent of the rides at Disneyland Paris, a visit you certainly can't miss if you're staying several days in Paris - discover the magical world of Disneyland Park and the Walt Disney Studio!

 Champs Elysées| ©PCA Stream